ceph/ceph-tools/models/reliability/README.txt

 	The probability of RADOS failure during time 't' is modeled as the product of

-	   (a)	the probability of a single drive failure during time 't'
+	   (a)	the probability of any of the copies failing during time 't'

-	   (b)	the probability that one of 'D' drives will fail during time (Treplc + Trecov), raised to the power C
+	   (b)	the probability that one of 'D' drives will fail during time (Treplc + Trecov)

+	   (c) the probability that a single drive will fail during the time (Treplc + Trecov) raised to the power of C  - 1

+		The difference between (b) and (c) is that the second copies are spread over D drives, and hence a failure of any of them will impact the recovery.
+But after the second failure, the third copy is on exactly one drive.
+		Declustring makes it unlikely that any other PGs are affected.

 	If a RADOS recovery fails, it is assumed we loose one half (because the failure will happen half way through the recovery) of a disk